sbernauer/trino/docs/src/main/sphinx/security/overview.md

 Trino's {doc}`default method of access control <built-in-system-access-control>` allows all operations for all authenticated users.

-To implement access control, use:
+To implement access control, use one or more of the following authorization mechanisms:

 - {doc}`File-based system access control <file-system-access-control>`, where you configure JSON files that specify fine-grained user access restrictions at the catalog, schema, or table level.
+- {doc}`OPA system access control <opa-system-access-control>`, where [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) is used as an authorization engine.

 In addition, Trino {doc}`provides an API </develop/system-access-control>` that allows you to create a custom access control method, or to extend an existing